CAA Notice and Drone Hire Update

 DSR estimates there could be more illegal pilots operating for commercial gain than legal pilots.
 It is DSR’s view that the authorities need to take a tougher line when the rules are broken.
 Repeat evidence suggests that the laws have been flouted.
 DSR believes that by having more high-profile prosecutions with tougher penalties, this will send a clear message to illegal drone operators that it is unacceptable to break the law and fly a drone for commercial gain without CAA permissions and insurance.

 Every member that joins DSR must have valid drone insurance and CAA permission known as a PfCO certificate.
 We only accept members who have these.
 We make the process of hiring a legal and insured drone pilot quick and simple.
 DSR provides a searchable national database and a digital map of trained, qualified and insured drone pilots who are available for hire.
 The register geographically lists profiles; complete with full contact details, logos, reviews, show reel and links to your website.

-Currently at the time of writing DSR has 160 drone pilot members across the UK.
+Currently at the time of writing DSR has over 550 drone pilot members across the UK.
 On the whole we have fantastic coverage nationwide so no matter where a drone is needed we always have members relatively nearby available for hire.